autodistill/autodistill/docs/base_models/albef.md

+<span class="cls-button">Classification</span>
+<span class="bm-button">Base Model</span>

+## What is ALBEF?

 [ALBEF](https://github.com/salesforce/LAVIS), developed by Salesforce, is a computer vision model that supports a range of tasks, including image-text pre-training, image-text retrieval, visual question anserting, and zero-shot classification.

 You can classify images using ALBEF with Autodistill.

 ## Installation